SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - layers already exist as explicit boundaries
 - the frame already describes whether a native surface is available

+The WebGPU public helpers reach this point in a target-first way:

+- `WebGPUWindow<TPixel>` acquires a presentable native target per frame
+- `WebGPURenderTarget<TPixel>` owns an offscreen native target and can pair it with CPU memory through hybrid frames
+- `WebGPUDeviceContext<TPixel>` wraps shared or caller-owned device state and creates native-only or hybrid frames and canvases over native textures

+Those helpers all create `DrawingCanvas<TPixel>` instances with an explicit `WebGPUDrawingBackend`, so GPU execution stays attached to the WebGPU object that owns the native target and backend lifetime.

 The backend is free to choose a very different execution model because the canvas has already solved the shared semantics problem.

 ## The Practical Mental Model